5 Things to Keep in Mind for Global Marketing Success

 Yikes.

-A literal translation of your message or brand name might get you in hot water (or toilet water).
-Skillful translation takes into account more than just the literal meaning of words and phrases.
-It also factors in idiomatic expressions, metaphors, slang and cultural references of the languages on both sides of the translation.
-In other words, your brand messaging needs to be translated by knowledgeable humans, not bots.
+A literal translation of your message or brand name might land you in hot water (or toilet water).
+Skillful translation considers more than just the literal meaning of words and phrases; it also accounts for idiomatic expressions, metaphors, slang, and cultural references.
+In other words, your brand messaging needs to be translated by knowledgeable humans, not bots

 2. Humor

 What’s hilarious in one country or culture might be cringey somewhere else.
-Jokes and wordplay rarely survive the journey from one language to the next.
-Even in the same language, humor can have a hard time crossing borders.
-Consider a slapstick British TV spot that makes UK viewers laugh out loud, but leaves U.S. consumers scratching their heads.
+Jokes and wordplay rarely survive the journey from one language to another.
+Even within the same language, humor can struggle to cross borders.
+Consider a slapstick British TV spot that makes UK viewers laugh out loud but leaves U.S. consumers scratching their heads.

-Humor is influenced by cultural values, etiquette, language and dialects, as well as social economics of the audiences.
-These are all important elements to research as you develop campaign strategies and creative executions.
+Humor is influenced by cultural values, etiquette, language, dialects, and the socio-economic context of the audience.
+These elements are crucial to research when developing campaign strategies and creative executions

 3. Know where you stand and find common ground

 Are you a challenger in one international market and a leader in another?
-How you speak to your target audience will depend on your market position, making it even more difficult to identify a distinctive message that is relevant globally from market to market.
+Your communication with your target audience will depend on your market position, making it even more challenging to identify a distinctive message that is globally relevant.

-Identify a common motivation or need across cultures that speaks to your audience’s aspirations, not just your brand’s product benefits.
-By doing so, the overall culture of the brand remains constant and familiar to audiences throughout the world.
+To address this, identify a common motivation or need across cultures that speaks to your audience’s aspirations, not just your brand’s product benefits.
+This approach ensures that the overall culture of the brand remains constant and familiar to audiences worldwide

 4. Be sensitive to cultural differences

-Global campaigns often fail by not taking into consideration the cultural differences between markets.
-As mentioned above, cultural distinctions can influence how humor is received, but it goes beyond that.
-Culture can also impact how target audiences approach the category.
+Global campaigns often fail by not considering cultural differences between markets.
+As mentioned, cultural distinctions can influence how humor is received, but they extend beyond that.
+Culture also impacts how target audiences approach a product category.

-For example, let’s say you’re selling cleaning products for mopping floors.
-In one culture the concept of mopping floors with cleaning products is totally acceptable.
-In another, the concept of mopping a floor is foreign; therefore you’ll need to use a more subtle or educational approach.
+For example, if you’re selling cleaning products for mopping floors, in one culture, mopping floors with cleaning products might be totally acceptable.
+In another, the concept of mopping a floor could be foreign, requiring a more subtle or educational approach.

 5. Do your homework

-To help lay the foundation for global success, research your brand in current and planned markets.
-Research your competitors too, to see how they have succeeded or failed.
-To create a solid global brand strategy, it’s crucial to know where you stand and where you intend to go in relation to your competitors.
+To lay the foundation for global success, research your brand in both current and planned markets.
+Investigate your competitors as well to understand how they have succeeded or failed.
+Knowing where you stand and where you intend to go in relation to your competitors is crucial for creating a solid global brand strategy.

-Invest the time (and money) to understand your target audience for both short-term and long-term global growth.
-Maybe you can only conquer the world a few countries at a time, but familiarize yourself with the rest of the world.
-Eventually, you’ll be ready to expand to new markets, and the research you did up front will serve you well.
+Invest the time and money to understand your target audience for both short-term and long-term global growth.
+You might only conquer the world a few countries at a time, but familiarizing yourself with the global landscape is essential.
+Eventually, you’ll be ready to expand into new markets, and the research you did upfront will serve you well.

 Conclusion

-Creating a global brand messaging strategy is delicate, painstaking work.
-But when all the proper steps are taken with the right team and marketing hire, the results will be incredibly rewarding.
+Creating a global brand messaging strategy is delicate and painstaking work.
+However, when you follow all the proper steps with the right team and marketing hires, the results can be incredibly rewarding.

 About the Author